PacktPublishing/Jakarta-EE-Cookbook/README.md

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
-[Click here to download it](Graphics Bundle Link).
+We also provide a PDF file that has color images of the screenshots/diagrams used in this book. [https://static.packt-cdn.com/downloads/9781838642884_ColorImages.pdf](Graphics Bundle Link).

 ### Related products <Other books you may enjoy>